Mabox Linux is available for 64 bit systems (amd64). No 32bit version, sorry.

 Download Manjaro User Guide (PDF)

-Use open-source or propertiary drivers
+Use open-source or proprietary drivers